Voss Municipality: Tourism

-Voss is surrounded by snow-capped mountains, forests, lakes and fast-flowing whitewater rivers.
+Voss Municipality is surrounded by snow-capped mountains, forests, lakes and fast-flowing whitewater rivers.
 This has led to its development as a notable center of skiing, water sports, skydiving, paragliding and other adventure sports.
 Every year in the last week of June the area hosts the Ekstremsportveko (Extreme Sports Week), which is regarded as the world's premier extreme sports festival.
 Bømoen, the local airstrip, is home to Skydive Voss, one of the largest dropzones in Norway, as well as a gliding club.
 The rivers provide various levels of white water, attracting kayaking, rafting and river boarding.
 Kite surfing and para-bungee may be seen on lake Vangsvatnet.
 The ski area, to the north of the town, is accessible via a cable car, Hangursbanen.
 There is also chair lift access from Bavallen, a short distance northeast of Voss.

-The town's proximity to the Sognefjord and its position between Bergen and Flåm on the scenic railway have made it popular with tourists.
+The municipality's proximity to the Sognefjord and its position between Bergen and Flåm on the scenic railway have made it popular with tourists.
 One of the sights on the road to Flåm is the waterfall Tvindefossen.

 The Voss Museum displays several old farmsteads, including a larger-than-life stone statue of Lars O. Kindem.
 Next to the open-air part, there is a museum with over 20,000 items from traditional farm life.